A Parametric Multiscale Surrogate Framework Based on Texture-Generalizable Deep Material Networks for Polycrystal Modeling: Results and Discussion

-In this study, the inferred ODMNs for the four unseen RVEs were reconstructed into their respective analogous unit cells, as shown in Fig.~\ref{fig:AUCs}.
+For the four unseen RVEs, the inferred ODMNs are reconstructed into analogous unit cells, as shown in Fig.~\ref{fig:AUCs}.

+The binary-tree partition defining each analogous unit cell is geometrically non-periodic, since every subdomain is obtained by recursively bisecting its parent with a planar interface specified only by a normal direction and a volume fraction.
+This non-periodicity concerns the geometric partition alone: the homogenization still enforces a periodic kinematic boundary condition on the outer boundary of the cell.
+Under this condition, the displacement fluctuation field cancels pairwise across both the outer faces and the shared internal interfaces, so that consistency of the volume-averaged deformation gradient is preserved for any internal partition.

-Each analogous unit cell was discretized into a $45 \times 45 \times 45$ voxel grid, with voxel orientations assigned according to the inferred ODMN parameters.
-These voxel-based microstructures were then subjected to full-field simulations using the DAMASK-FFT solver under cyclic loading.
-The material parameters correspond to the AA6022-T4 aluminum alloy (Table~\ref{tab:crystal_plasticity_parameters}).
-The stress–strain responses obtained from these unit-cell DNS calculations were compared against both the original RVE DNS results and the predictions from the inferred ODMN, as shown in Fig.~\ref{fig:summary_complex_SScurve_unitCell}.
-The three responses exhibit close agreement, confirming that the inferred ODMN serves as a reduced-order surrogate capable of faithfully reproducing the homogenized mechanical behavior of the original RVEs through physically interpretable microstructural representations.
+Each analogous unit cell is discretized on a $45 \times 45 \times 45$ voxel grid and analyzed using the DAMASK--FFT solver under cyclic loading.
+The resulting stress--strain responses at $F_{11}=1.2$ are compared with both the DNS results of the original RVE and the corresponding ODMN predictions, as shown in Fig.~\ref{fig:summary_complex_SScurve_unitCell}.

+The close agreement among these responses indicates that the inferred ODMN captures not only the homogenized behavior but also the essential microstructural features governing it.
+This result provides strong evidence that the learned parameter set constitutes a physically meaningful reduced representation of the original microstructure, rather than merely a numerical fit.
+This observation further supports the capability of the proposed framework to preserve essential microstructural features governing the macroscopic response.

-Beyond the macroscopic response, the local stress distributions were also analyzed.
-Although the reconstructed analogous unit cells differ from the original RVEs in morphological details, their statistical stress characteristics remain consistent across all three approaches, as shown in Fig.~\ref{fig:stress_dist} and quantified in Table~\ref{tab:comparison_stress}.
-This observation highlights the capability of the inferred ODMN to not only preserve the global mechanical response but also to replicate the statistical nature of local stress fields through its reduced yet physically grounded representation.
+Beyond the macroscopic response, the local stress distributions are further examined in Fig.~\ref{fig:stress_dist} and Table~\ref{tab:comparison_stress}.
+Although the reconstructed unit cells differ geometrically from the original RVEs, their statistical stress characteristics remain in close agreement across all approaches.

-The overall consistency among these results demonstrates that the inferred ODMN not only retains the homogenized mechanical response but also accurately reproduces the statistical characteristics of the local stress distributions.
-Accordingly, the inferred ODMN can be regarded as an interpretable and computationally efficient reduced-order surrogate that encapsulates the essential microstructural physics of the underlying polycrystalline material.
+This consistency indicates that the inferred ODMN preserves not only the macroscopic response but also the statistical characteristics of the microscale stress field.
+Overall, these results demonstrate that the TACS--GNN--ODMN framework provides a physically interpretable and computationally efficient surrogate representation that captures the essential microstructural physics of polycrystalline materials.